pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 #### Initialization for a Read-Only client

-Omit PublishKey if the client only reads and never publishes.
+Omit PublishKey when client only reads.

 ##### Required User ID
+Always set a persistent UserId.
+If not set, you cannot connect.

 ```
 1